Guyana Country Commercial Guide

 Overview

-The GoG has an ambitious agenda to reduce the cost of electricity by 50 percent through the development of a 300-megawatt gas-to-shore project, the largest public infrastructure project in Guyana’s history.
-The GoG is rolling out plans to deliver on a diversified energy mix including solar, wind, hydropower projects, and micro-grids to decarbonize the energy matrix and provide small scale power generation solutions for remote communities.
-U.S. firms are well positioned to utilize opportunities for integration of renewable power to the grid.
-U.S. firms are encouraged to participate in tenders as there is a shift towards high quality and reliability and away from lowest cost as the deciding factor.
+The GoG is also rolling out plans to deliver on a diversified energy mix including solar, wind, hydropower projects, and micro-grids to decarbonize the energy matrix and provide small scale power generation solutions for remote communities.
+U.S. firms are well positioned to utilize opportunities for integration of renewable power to the grid and those with smart grid and AI predictive maintenance technology may have a unique advantage, especially if it can be integrated with legacy technology.
+U.S. firms are encouraged to participate in tenders as there is a shift towards high quality and long-term value and away from the lowest initial cost as the deciding factor.

-ExxonMobil and its partners Hess and the Chinese National Offshore Oil Corporation (CNOOC) first discovered oil in the Stabroek Block offshore of Guyana in 2015.
-In December 2019, ExxonMobil’s first Floating Production Storage and Offloading (FPSO) vessel began production from the first well field in Guyana.
-By the end of 2023, Exxon and their partners are on track to produce over 500,000 barrels of oil per day (bpd) from three FPSOs.
+ExxonMobil and its partners first discovered oil in the Stabroek Block offshore of Guyana in 2015.
+In August 2025, ExxonMobil’s fourth Floating Production Storage and Offloading (FPSO) vessel began production.
+As of July 2025, Exxon and its partners produced over 664,000 barrels of oil per day.
+In September 2025, ExxonMobil and its partners made a final investment decision for the Hammerhead development offshore Guyana, the seventh project on the Stabroek block, which is anticipated to come online in 2029 with a capacity to produce approximately 150,000 barrels of oil per day.
+The US$6.8 billion Hammerhead project will include 18 production and injection wells.
+This latest decision increases funds committed for seven approved Stabroek Block offshore projects to more than US$60 billion.
 The pace of production in Guyana is projected to accelerate dramatically with Guyana projected to produce over 1.2 million bpd by 2027, making it a top 20 oil producing nation and by far the largest oil producing nation per capita.
 The rapid ramp-up creates opportunities for oil and gas support service companies and suppliers.
-U.S. firms are competitive in this sector as a U.S. consortium won a contract to deliver the Natural Gas and Power plant at the end of 2022.
+U.S. companies are well positioned to be the preferred partners in this sector especially socially responsible well-known companies that present comprehensive solutions that support Guyana’s long-term vision.

 The Ministry of Natural Resources develops, implements, and oversees policies for the exploration and utilization of Guyana’s natural resources, including oil.
 The Local Content Secretariat is responsible for ensuring firms comply with the LCA and is housed within the Ministry of Natural Resources.
-Investors seeking to participate in Guyana’s oil and gas sector are encouraged to register with both the Local Content Secretariat and the Center for Local Content and Development, which has a supplier registration and serves the oil and gas sector in addition to the Secretariat.
+Investors seeking to participate in Guyana’s oil and gas sector are encouraged to register with both the Local Content Secretariat and the Center for Local Content and Development, which has a supplier registration portal and serves the oil and gas sector in addition to the Secretariat.

-Sector specific opportunities:
+Sector specific opportunities

-• Oil and gas exploration and development
+• Deep water oil and gas exploration and development

-• Provision of drilling and seismological equipment
+• Provision of drilling and seismological services and equipment

 • Shore base services

-• Deep water Port
+• Deep water port

-• Industry specific trainings and capacity building
+• Industry specific certified training and capacity building initiatives

 • Marketing and hedging of oil on behalf of the Government of Guyana